Executive Vice President for Research, RFUMS

 Vice Dean for Research, CMS

 Professor of Biochemistry & Molecular Biology

-Dr. Kaplan’s research focuses on the structure, function, and regulation of mitochondrial and plasma citrate transport proteins at the molecular level.
-These transporters are key to the energy metabolism of numerous cell types.
+Dr. Kaplan’s research focuses on the structure, function, and regulation of mitochondrial and plasma membrane citrate transporters at the molecular level.
+These transporters are key to cellular energy metabolism.
 He is recognized as an international expert in the field of mitochondrial transporters and has been funded by NIH for over 20 years, as well as by NSF and numerous private granting agencies.
 In addition to his research efforts, Dr. Kaplan directed the Medical Biochemistry course for 9 years and has served the University community as Chair of the Faculty Compensation Committee and as the faculty representative to the University Board of Trustees.

 As the Executive Vice President for Research, Dr. Kaplan provides leadership for the vision, development, implementation, and oversight of research activities throughout the university, and will serve on the Executive Committee of the President’s Cabinet.
 As Vice Dean for Research, he provides leadership for research activities within the Chicago Medical School.
 Dr. Kaplan also continues his research endeavors and teaching responsibilities in the Department of Biochemistry & Molecular Biology.